JuliaData/DataFrames.jl/docs/src/man/basics.md

 as using it can lead to hard to catch bugs.
 However, when working with very large data frames it can be useful to save memory and improve performance of operations.

-## Most elementary get and set operations

-Here, "get" means you retrieve a part of the column, and "set" means you put a part of the column in the data frame.

 Recapping what we have already learned, given the data frame `german` here are various ways to grab one of its columns as vector: